-Some years ago, I counseled with a student who was paralyzed by a fear that she had committed the unforgiveable sin because of some terrible words she had uttered.
+Some years ago, I counseled with a student who was paralyzed by a fear that she had committed the unforgivable sin because of some terrible words she had uttered.
 Her concern came out of Matthew 12:31, “Therefore I say to you, any sin and blasphemy shall be forgiven people, but blasphemy against the Spirit shall not be forgiven.”
-Had she, perchance, committed the unforgiveable sin?
+Had she, perchance, committed the unforgivable sin?

-It is unlikely that this young woman had committed the unforgiveable sin.
+It is unlikely that this young woman had committed the unforgivable sin.
 She loved the Lord and wanted her life to please him.
-But she apparently didn’t understand what blasphemy against the Holy Spirit was, and thereby came to worry that she might have committed the unforgiveable sin.
+But she apparently didn’t understand what blasphemy against the Holy Spirit was, and thereby came to worry that she might have committed the unforgivable sin.
 What is blasphemy against the Spirit?
-What is the unforgiveable sin?
+What is the unforgivable sin?

 Let me offer a definition at the outset.
 Blasphemy against the Spirit—the unforgivable sin—is ongoing hardening of your heart against the Holy Spirit who is trying to lead you to repent of sin and believe in Christ.
 Furthermore, it is an issue of the heart that manifests in your words.